temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

   - Record the votes along with the arguments presented
     - This is important as a reference later when management or team members ask the inevitable "Why did we make that decision?"

-In other cases where management has brought you in to provide guidance and coordinate the efforts of a team you are the one who has to set the direction.
+In other cases where management has brought you in to provide guidance and coordinate the efforts of a team you are the one who has to make the decision and communicate it to the team.
 Often team members are looking for direction and are more interested in consistency than the particular rational for a given decision.
-Furthermore including the team in all of the details can bog down the decision making progress to a point of stasis.
+Furthermore including the whole team in all of the details can be distracting and may bog down the decision making proccess to a point of stasis.

 Examples of this are the folder structure of the project or the class inheritance heirarchy.

 As an experienced Architect you are probably used to preparing and presenting complex solutions and the rationale for their adoption.
-As a new Architect this is a skill that you will need to aquire and hone so get used to it
+As a new Architect this is a skill that you will need to aquire and hone, so embrase it as a necessary skill.

 ### Present and Solicit Feedback Strategy
  - Prepare your presentation